ashamis/ashamis.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, University of New South Wales, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Mathematics, University of New South Wales, 2009
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computing, Imperial College London, 2022 (expected)

 Work experience
 ======